pra-kritii/A-1/README.md

   - Division

 ### Task 2: Greeting Message
--Prompts the user to enter their first name and last name.
+- Prompts the user to enter their first name and last name.
--Displays a personalized welcome message.
+- Displays a personalized welcome message.